 not applicable

 < less than

 e.g. for example

 n.a. not available

 n.e.c. not elsewhere classified

 n.p. not published because of small numbers, confidentiality, or other concerns about the quality of the data

 Summary

-The Aboriginal and Torres Strait Islander Health Performance Framework 2017 report for Victoria finds areas of improvement in the health of Aboriginal and Torres Strait Islander people living in Victoria, and areas of concern.
+The Aboriginal and Torres Strait Islander health performance framework 2017 report for South Australia finds improvements in the health of Aboriginal and Torres Strait Islander people, and areas of concern.

-Areas of improvement for Victoria include:
+Areas of improvement for South Australia include: